 Naan is specially charred in direct flame or fire just like tandoori roti.
 Special clay fire (Bhatti) is used for making such naan or roti which gives that authentic flavor to the flatbreads.
 However, you can give the charred flavor at home also.
 Refer to my tandoori roti on tawa recipe to follow the instructions to make a dhaba style naan.
 This vegan naan is just a dairy-free version.
 Rest all process is the same as the original recipe.

-Different Types of Naan (Indian Naan)
+Types of Naan (Indian Flatbread)

 This is a traditional variety of naan.
 Here finely chopped garlic is used while rolling the naan bread.
 Along with cilantro leaves and nigella seeds.
 Adding garlic to the naan adds extra flavor to the naan.